-- Emergency stop button to be used whenever you need to stop the crosshead immediately because an unsafe condition exists. - Limit stops these must be set before each test session to protect the operator against unexpected crosshead movement. - Jog control panel lets you move the crosshead up and down as required for positioning the crosshead or moving the crosshead away from a limit stop. - TouchPanel (optional) a hardware control panel that lets you set up and run tension and compression tests, calculate results and print reports.
-You do not need to have a computer connected to the testing system.
+- Emergency stop button to be used whenever you need to stop the crosshead immediately because an unsafe condition exists. - Limit stops these must be set before each test session to protect the operator against unexpected crosshead movement. - Control panel lets you perform certain functions at the frame instead of at the computer.
+These include starting and stopping a test and using the jog controls to position the crosshead prior to installing a specimen.